Assets acquired while married are divided equally

 - How the couple will dispose of the marital home

-Once signed, both partners must abide by the agreement.
+Both partners must abide by the agreement once it’s signed.
 You can negotiate changes in the future if they’re made in writing, signed, witnessed, and made with independent legal advice.

 If you separate and either partner challenges the contract, you’ll have to go to court and ask a judge to decide whether to enforce the terms of the contract.